-Clear Broadband has partnered with telecommunications housing estate specialists to provide fast broadband services using Fibre Optic cable in greenfield sites across Australia.
+Clear Broadband has partnered with telecommunications housing estate specialists to provide fast broadband services using fibre optic cables in Greenfield Estates across Australia.

 - Service Elements

-If you have an ONT installed already – you can get connected straight away (Activation fee applies).
+If you have an ONT (Optical Network Terminal) installed already – you can get connected straight away (activation fee applies).
 If you do not have an ONT, an installation is required.
-Installation Fees depend on which provider services the estate.
+Installation fees depend on which provider services the estate.
 If you want to change from another provider – we provide a Free Churn (*available for a limited time)

-Factors Affecting the Performance of Fiber To The Home
+Factors Affecting the Performance of Fibre To The Home

 Important external factors affecting the actual speed include the capacity of, load on, and access data rate of:

-- The global Internet links between Clear Broadband and the destination host computer; and
+- The global Internet links between Clear Broadband and the destination host computer.

 - The back haul network connecting your community to Clear Broadband.